-The Symposium provides a welcoming atmosphere and appropriate academic environment for NRI students to showcase their research and gather valuable feedback from participants.
-The event’s networking opportunities bring together students and staff from NRI’s Research Groups and Development Programmes to explore research from different disciplines whilst enhancing the NRI research community.
+The Symposium provides a welcoming atmosphere and stimulating academic environment for NRI and the Faculty of Engineering and Science (FES) students to showcase their research and gather valuable participant feedback.
+The event’s networking opportunities bring together students and staff from the University of Greenwich’s Impact and Innovation Themes to explore research from different disciplines whilst enhancing the NRI research community.

 Each NRIPS Symposium begins with a ‘keynote speech’ given by a distinguished speaker.
-This is followed by three sessions, organised according to the stage of the students’ research degree – early, middle, or final.
-This format optimises the time available and enables the audience to give focussed feedback and advice.
+This is followed by three sessions, organised according to the stage of the student’s research degree – early, middle, or final.
+This format optimises the time available and enables the audience to give focused feedback and advice.

 The formal presentations are accompanied by poster-viewing sessions and discussions during coffee breaks and lunch, with refreshments organised by the committee.

 Certificates are awarded for the best presentations and posters.